Shorse321/CSC510Group24/proj2/CONTRIBUTING.md

 [fork]: https://github.com/Shorse321/CSC510Group24/fork
 [pr]: https://github.com/Shorse321/CSC510Group24/compare
 [code-of-conduct]: CODE_OF_CONDUCT.md
 [install-guide]: INSTALL.md
 [pep8]: https://peps.python.org/pep-0008/

-# 🍔 Contributing to Stack Shack
+# 🍔 Contributing to StackShack

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.